diegojromerolopez/diegojromerolopez.github.io/content/en/post/2020-01-01-conventions.md

 ## Use tools to reach conventions

-Humans are falible and tools that re-direct bad code to convention-approved code must be in place.
-A good way to do this is to disallow pushing code that does not follows conventions, and checking for code style in the continous integration pipeline.
+Humans are fallible and tools that re-direct bad code to convention-approved code must be in place.
+A good way to do this is to disallow pushing code that does not follows conventions, and checking for code style in the continuous integration pipeline.

 Ruby on Rails developers are fond of their use of [Rubocop](https://github.com/rubocop-hq/rubocop) and share their rubocop configuration files with the community.